 [Regulation 8 amended in Gazette 11 Aug 1992 p.
 3977.]

-9. Endorsement of certificates of competency
+9. Restriction or endorsement of certificate of competency

-(1) Any certificate of competency which is acceptable to the chief executive officer for manning purposes may be endorsed by or on behalf of the chief executive officer with such limitations or extensions as the chief executive officer may approve for use within the jurisdiction.
+(1) Any certificate of competency which is acceptable to the chief executive officer for manning purposes may be restricted or endorsed by or on behalf of the chief executive officer with such limitations or extensions as the chief executive officer may approve for use within the jurisdiction.

+(2A) Without limiting subregulation (1), the limitations that may be approved under that subregulation include limitations relating to —

+(a) the duties, operations, area, vessel or class of vessel for which a certificate of competency is valid; and

+(b) the period during which a certificate of competency is valid.

-(2) The chief executive officer may accept, wholly or partially, an endorsement by another marine authority with which it operates a system of mutual recognition of certificates.
+(2) The chief executive officer may accept, wholly or partially, a restriction or endorsement by another marine authority with which it operates a system of mutual recognition of certificates.

 [Regulation 9 amended in Gazette 11 Aug 1992 p.
-3977.]
+3977; 11 Feb 2011 p.
+485.]

-10. Revalidation of certificates of competency for sea service on trading ships
+10. Revalidation of certificates of competency

-(1) In this regulation —

-NSCV Part D means Part D of the NSCV, as defined in the Navigation Act 1912 (Commonwealth) section 427, as in existence on 1 October 2009.
+(1) This regulation does not apply to a certificate of competency for sea service on a fishing vessel if the certificate was valid immediately before the commencement of the W.A.
+Marine (Certificates of Competency and Safety Manning) Amendment Regulations 2011 regulation 8.

+(1AA) If, because of a limitation referred to in regulation 9(2A)(b), the period for which a certificate of competency is valid is less than 5 years, a reference in subregulation (1a) to the period of 5 years is to be read as a reference to that lesser period.

-(1a) A certificate of competency that has been held for more than 5 years is not a valid certificate of competency for sea service on a trading ship at a particular time unless the chief executive officer has revalidated the certificate within the period of 5 years immediately preceding that time.
+(1a) A certificate of competency that has been held for more than 5 years is not a valid certificate of competency at a particular time unless the chief executive officer has revalidated the certificate within the period of 5 years immediately preceding that time.

 (1b) The holder of a certificate of competency may apply to the chief executive officer at any time for revalidation of the certificate for the purposes of subregulation (1a).

+(2A) If a person —

+(a) is the holder of —

+(i) a certificate of competency referred to in regulation 7(3) for sea service on a trading vessel; and

+(ii) the same class of certificate of competency for sea service on a fishing vessel;

+and

+(b) applies for revalidation of both certificates at the same time,

+only one fee is payable under regulation 31A for the revalidation of both certificates.

 (2) Before revalidation of a certificate of competency to which this subregulation applies, the chief executive officer —

-(a) shall require the holder of a certificate of competency to satisfy him as to the certificate —
+(a) shall require the holder of a certificate of competency —

-(i) to provide a current certificate of medical fitness in accordance with the requirements set out in Annex C to NSCV Part D; and
+(i) to provide a current certificate of medical fitness in accordance with the requirements set out in Annex C; and

 (ia) to provide a current first aid certificate in accordance with the requirements set out in Annex D to NSCV Part D; and